- 8 tea bags

 - 5 eggs

-- Once cool, remove the tea bags, give the fruit a stir and then put to one side.
+Once the tea bag mixture has cooled, remove the tea bags, give the fruit a stir and then put to one side.

-- Place the flour and butter or margarine in a large bowl and use your fingers to rub the fat into the flour until evenly distributed and resembles fine breadcrumbs.
+Place the flour and butter or margarine in a large bowl.
+Use your fingers to rub the fat into the flour until evenly distributed and the mix looks like breadcrumbs.

-- Pour the mixture into your cake tin and level the top, place in the oven and bake for around an hour or until the cake is risen and golden.
-A sure test to if it is ready is to insert a skewer into the centre and see if it comes out clean.
+Pour the mixture into your cake tin and level the top, place in the oven and bake for around 1 hour or until the cake is risen, golden and a skewer inserted into the middle comes out clean.